NL33/electron-git/znext.md

 --open file in app.
      --just got to read the html in function openDoc()
      --next:
-          --send the data [file name, and content] to main.js --main.js open the file with the content in a window
+          --send the data [file name, and content] to main.js.
+DONE --main.js open the file with the content in a window.
+DONE
      then:
           --this has to apply for when view prior versions (and present version too) --then confirm that comparing changes works for apple notes too.